Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Results

 Figure \ref{fig:profs} plots radial profiles of scaled azimuthal velocity for all four cases.
 Included are laboratory data (points), DNS results (dashed curves), and the approximate analytical solution given by (\ref{eqn:combSoln}) (solid curves) after 1 spin-up time (\textit{a}), 2 spin-up times (\textit{b}), and 3 spin-up times (\textit{c}).
+Bars on the data points correspond to error introduced by the dye-tracking algorithm and from measurement uncertainty propagated through the computed velocity scale $U$.
 The scaled velocity profiles evolve towards the $1/\rho$ curve (gray dash-dotted line) over time, apart from the boundary layers.
 A closeup of the inner boundary layer for the two cases with $\mathcal{R} = 0.44$ (panel \textit{c}, inset) shows a clear separation between the profiles for $\mathcal{H} = 0.023$ (Case II) and $\mathcal{H} = 0.046$ (Case III) and excellent agreement with theory.

 A slight separation between data, DNS, and theory at Case I's peak in velocity (near $\rho=0.3$) for $t/T_\text{su} \le 2$ can be seen in figure \ref{fig:profs}(\textit{a,b}).
-The DNS result (dashed blue line) spins up faster than the approximate solution (solid blue line), while the laboratory flow (blue points) spins up slower.
-The former is a result of the sidewall viscous drag's effect on spin-up.
+The laboratory flow (blue points) spins up slower than the approximate solution (solid blue line), while the DNS result (dashed blue line) spins up faster.
+The gap between laboratory data and theory may be related to the dynamic adjustment of the free surface or the reduction of current density at sidewall menisci.
+In contrast, the gap between theory and DNS is largely the result of the sidewall viscous drag's effect on spin-up.
 As evident in the full solution in Appendix \ref{appA}, features with higher spatial frequency in the radial direction (e.g., the sharp peak near $\rho=0.3$) spin up faster than lower frequency features.
 This effect is neglected in the approximate solution (\ref{eqn:combSoln}) but is retained in the DNS.